prem028/summerinternship2024_22IT127/README.md

 • Then we proceed the phase of database connection.

 • Then we started with html pages for subscribe and faqs table.

+# The working Project of Smart Finance System is on my anoher repo: https://github.com/prem028/Finance-System 🚀🚀🌟🌟